 A household is defined as all persons occupying the same unit, regardless of familial status or relationship to one another.
-Household members include all persons, including minor children and adults, who live in the damaged property currently or at the time of the disaster.
+Household members include all persons, including minor children and adults, whose current primary residence is the storm-impacted property or whose primary residence was the storm-damaged property at the time of the disaster.